-Applying for the legal right to deal with someone’s property, money and possessions (their ‘estate’) when they die is called ‘applying for probate’.
+Probate is the legal right to deal with someone’s property, money and possessions (their ‘estate’) when they die.

 You may not need probate if the person who died: